continualWolf/JediArchivesAPI/README.md

-# Thr Jedi Archives API
+# The Jedi Archives API

 > _“If an item does not appear in our records, it does not exist.”_
 > — Jocasta Nu, Chief Archivist of the Jedi Order